santshvm/santshvm/README.md

 ## Summary

 I am a recent graduate with a Bachelor's degree in Computer Science and Engineering.
 I am currently working as a Test Engineer at a company that provides BSS software to the telecom industry.
-I am not active on GitHub anymore, but I am always eager to connect and collaborate.

 ## Skills
 - Testing: Manual Testing, Automated Testing <br>